How To Easily Apply Raised Stencils On Furniture

 - Dixie Dirt (Black Charcoal)

-- Gator Hide (water repellant topcoat)
+- Gator Hide (water-repellant topcoat)

 Applying Raised Stencils To Furniture

 It’s like icing a cake!
 Seriously it’s that fun to apply the raised stencil on furniture.
 After establishing the stencil location that is being applied, secure it in place with paper tape.
 Use a Mud Spatula to smooth the MUD across the stencil until the area is fully covered with the product.
-Immediately remove the stencil and wash with mild soap and water so it will be ready to use at the next location or for proper storage for your next raised stencil project.
+Immediately remove the stencil and wash it with mild soap and water so it will be ready to use at the next location or for proper storage for your next raised stencil project.

 Adding Details To Raised Stencils On Furniture

-Once the raised stencil is dried, take a 220 grit sandpaper and gently sand back any rough areas.
+Once the raised stencil is dried, take 220 grit sandpaper and gently sand back any rough areas.
 Be careful not to sand too much.
 You want the stencil to be raised and visible.
 Too much sanding can create an inconsistent look, and you want all the raised goodness for the next step.
 Details!

 Adding The Details